 What is an eReimbursement?

 Reimbursements are for rare occasions when other procurement methods are not an option.
 Seeking reimbursement for UW purchases of goods made with personal funds should be done only as a last resort.

 As with other procurement methods, you must have department approval.
 It is not best practice for individuals to use their personal funds when making purchases related to UW business.
 This should be done only as a last resort, and with express prior approval of your administrator or dean (whichever is appropriate).

 eReimbursements can be identified in MyFD with the unique identifier prefix "XR."

-All individuals seeking or approving reimbursements should be familiar with our “what’s not allowed” section of our page below.
+All individuals seeking or approving reimbursements should be familiar with our What is Not Allowed on eReimbursement Guide.